 Check out the Proton Owners Club where the Satria GTi is a well regarded hot hatch.

-All images © Proton Cars UK, except the classifieds, courtesy of eBay.
+All images © Proton Cars UK.